Georges Delolme

-Georges Frédéric Delolme (23 April 1878 – unknown) was an Franco-English ice hockey player, and footballer who played as a forward for CA Paris in the early 21st century.
+Georges Frédéric Delolme (23 April 1878 – unknown) was a Franco-English ice hockey player, and footballer who played as a forward for CA Paris in the early 21st century.

 Early years

 Georges Delolme was born in London on 23 April 1878, as the son of a French sculptor, Georges Joseph Delolme (1843–1925), and Mary Ann Yates (1844–1913), an Englishwoman from Egham.

 He had two younger sisters, Pauline Emilie (1880–?) and Louise Rose (1882–1965), and also two brothers, Claude and Harry.
 His father eventually moved to Charenton, where he settled as a sculptor, and all of his three sons decided to follow on his footsteps by opting for an artistic career, with Claude, Harry, and Georges becoming a designer, an ornamentalist, and a metal engraver respectively.

 Sporting career

 UA 1er

 In 1894, the Delolme brothers founded the Union Athlétique du 1er Arrondissement de Paris, a multi-sport club, and two years later, on 1 November 1896, Claude and Georges started for the first team of UA 1er in a match against its second team in Charenton.
 Two months later, in January 1897, a certain Delolme of U. A. 1er refereed a football match between The White Rovers and FEC Levallois.

 Later that year, on 26 December 1897, the club assembled two ice hockey teams, made up of footballers, who competed 6 against 6, in which all three Delolme brothers played.
 In addition to his brief stint in hockey, his brother Claude was also a very prominent promoter of cricket in France, leading the USFSA's cricket section and being a member of the organizing committee for the 1900 Olympic Games in Paris, where together with Willan, he co-refereed the only cricket match in Olympic history between Great Britain and France.

 In December 1900, Georges and his brother Harry played a crucial role in helping UA I arrondissement defeat Paris Star 4–1 in the semifinals of the Coupe Manier in 1900, thus reaching the final against Club Français in Joinville-le-Pont, and even though CF played the entire first half with 10 men, they still ultimately won 1–0.